 Threats are presented in descending order of concern.
-These threats do not apply evenly to the entire Canadian Peregrine Falcon population.
-Birds that nest in the southern part of the breeding range are more likely to be affected by the use of avicides, recreational activities, construction and maintenance of infrastructure, and collisions with transportation or infrastructure.
+The threats do not affect the entire Canadian Peregrine Falcon population uniformly.
+Birds that nest in the southern part of the breeding range are more likely to be affected by avicide use, recreational activities, construction and maintenance of infrastructure, and collisions with infrastructure or means of transportation.